mallyavidya/Business_Insights_360/README.md

 ### Background

-Atliq, a leading IT hardware provider, faced challenges in efficiently managing and analyzing performance across finance, sales, marketing, supply chain, and executive decision-making.
+<div align="justify">Atliq, a leading IT hardware provider, faced challenges in efficiently managing and analyzing performance across finance, sales, marketing, supply chain, and executive decision-making.
 I created a series of interactive dashboards to give Atliq’s leadership a holistic view of these functions, enabling them to make data-driven decisions for strategic growth.
-Each dashboard targets a specific department, delivering actionable insights to support Atliq’s market objectives.
+Each dashboard targets a specific department, delivering actionable insights to support Atliq’s market objectives.</div>

 ---

 ## Objective

-The objective was to process and structure Atliq’s historical data to develop key business insights, using **Power Query** for data cleaning and **DAX** for custom calculations.
-The result is a suite of interactive dashboards, providing department-specific intelligence.
+<div align="justify">The objective was to process and structure Atliq’s historical data to develop key business insights, using **Power Query** for data cleaning and **DAX** for custom calculations.
+The result is a suite of interactive dashboards, providing department-specific intelligence. </div>

 ---